PudgyDragon/OpenCTI/MISP_connector.md

 <p>Before you start, make a user in OpenCTI in the GUI for your MISP connnector.
 Set it to be a connector
   account and take note of the user token.
 Edit your docker-compose.yml file and use this template.</p>
 <h4>NOTE: Change the OPENCTI_URL to your OpenCTI URL, and the MISP_URL the MISP instance you'll be
   sending API calls to.
-The MISP_User_Token will be the user token of the connector account you just created.
+The OPENCTI_TOKEN will be the user token of the connector account you just created.
 For the "import from date", choose one that isn't too far back.
 Your CPU will thank you.</h4>
 <pre><code>
   vim /opt/OpenCTI/docker/docker-compose.yml